isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>6.12&nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students are not allowed to have elaborate hairstyles, including hair
+<p>Students are not permitted to have elaborate hairstyles, including hair
 colouring, highlighting, dyeing, or the use of hair extensions.</p>
 </td>
 </tr>